 Imperial College’s Research Computing Service are recruiting a developer to join as a Research Software Engineer (RSE).
 The successful applicant will be collaborating with leading researchers across the College, using appropriate technology to solve a diverse range of meaningful challenges.

-The Software Sustainability Institute website will be down for scheduled maintenance on Thursday 7th June 2018 from 12:00 to 12:45.
+The Software Sustainability Institute website will be down for scheduled maintenance on Friday 24th August 2018 from 7:30am to 8:30am.

 On the Software Heritage archive portal, more than 4 billion files from more than 80 million origins are available since June 7, 2018, date of the official opening ceremony held at the UNESCO, in the presence of sponsors and partners of Software Heritage.